interledger/rfcs/0023-bilateral-transfer-protocol/0023-bilateral-transfer-protocol.md

 }
 ```

-`Transfer` is used to send payment channel claims to the other connector.
+`Transfer` is used to send proof of payment, payment channel claims, or other
+settlement information to the other connector.
-The amount should indicate the relative value of this claim (compared to the
+The amount should indicate the relative value of this settlement state (compared to the
-previous best claim), in a unit that was agreed out-of-band.
+previous settlement state), in a unit that was agreed out-of-band.

 - `Response` is returned if the peer acknowledges the `Transfer`.
 This means
   the transfer is now completed and has been applied to the balance.
 If a